johndehavilland/bot-lab/README.md

 5. Take a copy of the primary key (press the reveal icon) and custom configuration id.

-6. Add the following replacing the searchQuery - keep the server.post code intact below this:
+6. Add the following replacing the searchQuery (replace the placeholders with your values from customsearch):

 ```javascript
 var searchQuery = async (session, args) => {